-Congratulations!
-If you are reading this, chances are that you are either planning your own wedding or helping to plan one with a lucky friend or family member.
-Everyone knows that planning a wedding can be a super fun endeavor but also incredibly stressful, especially when it comes to planning out and sticking to a budget.
-Lucky for you, learning how to save for a wedding and figuring out how to save on wedding costs really doesn’t have to be that painful.
+Planning a wedding can be a super fun endeavor but also incredibly stressful — especially when it comes to creating and sticking to a budget.
+But learning how to save for a wedding and figuring out how to cut wedding costs doesn’t have to be so painful.

 As long as you start early, a few small, everyday changes can make a huge difference in your savings.
-Add in some wedding budget tips and careful planning and saving for a wedding will be as easy as a piece of multi-tiered cake.
+Add in some wedding-budget tips and careful planning, and saving for a wedding will be as easy as a piece of multi-tiered cake.
 Check out these money-saving tips to help maximize your wedding budget without feeling totally bound by your purse strings.
-As a special bonus, you’ll earn Cash Back at Ebates at each of the stores mentioned to help add a welcome cash infusion to your wedding budget.
+As a special bonus, you’ll earn Cash Back at Ebates at each of the stores mentioned!

 This one is a no-brainer.
-Skip the fancy lattes each day and get ready to set aside an extra $2-$5 per day.
-Making your own coffee can swiftly add up to an extra $100 per month or more, depending on your coffee-buying habit.
-That extra money set aside can help you defray wedding costs like table centerpieces and other small essentials.
+Skip the daily fancy lattes and set aside an extra $2 to $5 per day.
+Making your own coffee can swiftly add up to an extra $100 or more per month, depending on your coffee-buying habit.
+That extra money set aside can help you defray wedding costs such as table centerpieces and other small essentials.
 Treat yourself to a simple coffee machine and supplies online at Mr. Coffee and build savings for your wedding into your daily routine.

-Just because you found the most adorable wedding cake topper, that doesn’t mean you have to buy it right then and there, especially if it comes with a hefty price tag.
-You probably already know that products labeled “wedding” often come with a markup.
-With a little creativity, you can find these items elsewhere or create them yourself with a little DIY moxie and potentially save $100-$200 to put toward your other wedding expenses.
-Get a head start on DIY wedding elements when you check out all the ways to save for a wedding with the awesome wedding DIY section at Michaels.
-Order the supplies you’ll need for classic wedding supplies like cake toppers, table décor and gorgeous favors and save a bundle.
+Just because you found the most adorable wedding-cake topper doesn’t mean you have to buy it right then and there, especially if it comes with a hefty price tag (products labeled “wedding” often come with a markup).
+With a little DIY creativity, you can create these flourishes yourself and potentially save $100 to $200 to put toward your other wedding expenses.
+Get a head start on DIY wedding elements when you check out the awesome wedding DIY section at Michaels.
+Save a bundle when you order the supplies you’ll need for classic wedding items such as cake toppers, table décor and gorgeous favors.

 6. Skip the Travel

-Whether you are planning your bachelorette weekend or picking out your wedding venue, keeping things local can help keep hundreds of dollars in your budget to spend on other essentials, like meals for your guests or that awesome live band that you’ve been checking out.
-Planning your wedding in your local area can help you save on wedding costs before the wedding even gets started.
-Without the added costs of airfare and a hotel to go prep your wedding site, you can easily divert that money to spend on other essentials.
-Another bonus of a wedding that’s nearby your home is that it makes getting all the DIY items wedding items to your venue even easier when the big day finally arrives.
+Planning your wedding in your local area can help you save on wedding costs before the wedding even starts.
+Whether you are planning your bachelorette weekend or picking out your wedding venue, keeping things local can help keep hundreds of dollars in your budget to spend on other essentials, such as meals for your guests or that awesome live band you’ve been checking out.
+You can easily divert the money saved on airfare and hotels to other essentials.
+Another bonus of a wedding near your home is that it makes getting all the DIY wedding items to your venue even easier when the big day finally arrives.